mrezafarahani/MLInterview/README.md

 During the past 4 years I had the chance to interview many data scientists and get interviewed by both established companies and startups.
 I am planning to write more about those experiences.

-I used [hired](https://hired.com/x/618y6) during last 3 months to get a couple of interviews, the job I landed at the end was not linked to [hired](https://hired.com/x/618y6), however, those interviews helped me to refine my knowledge and subsequently this document[^1].
+I used [hired](https://hired.com/x/618y6) during last 3 months to get a couple of interviews, the job I landed at the end was not linked to [hired](https://hired.com/x/618y6), however, those interviews helped me to refine my knowledge and subsequently this document<sup>[1](#myfootnote1)</sup>.
-[^1]: The hired link is a referral link which helps me to continue writing in this topic.

 <!-- vscode-markdown-toc -->
 1. [Statistics](#Statistics)